Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: Effect of electron gas heating by THz radiation

-Second, let us consider the scattering of electrons by long-wavelength acoustic phonons.
-In transition metal dichalcogenide monolayers, they mainly determine the scattering time~\cite{kaasbjerg2012phonon,kaasbjerg2013acoustic} and thermal~\cite{kaasbjerg2014hot} exchange of electrons with the lattice.
-In our case, the field frequency is not high enough to activate optical phonons~\cite{kaasbjerg2012phonon}, so it is sufficient to consider the interaction with the long-wavelength (i.e., with the wavevectors near the Brillouin zone center) acoustic phonons.
-The most important scattering mechanism is that of the deformation potential (the piezoelectric coupling is weak in two-dimensional systems):
+Second, let us consider the scattering of electrons by long-wavelength acoustic and optical phonons.
+In transition metal dichalcogenide monolayers, they mainly determine the scattering time~\cite{kaasbjerg2012phonon,kaasbjerg2013acoustic} and thermal~\cite{kaasbjerg2014hot, venanzi2021terahertz} exchange of electrons with the lattice.
+The electron-phonon interactio Hamiltonian reads

-where $\omega_{LA}(\bm q) = sq$ with $s$ being the speed of sound is the dispersion of longitudinal acoustic phonons in the relevant range of small wavevectors $\bm q$, $\Xi$ is the deformation potential constant, $\rho$ is the two-dimensional mass density of the crystal.
-The matrix element~\eqref{Matr:el} has the form
+where $\lambda$ denotes the phonon branch, $\omega_\lambda(\bm q)$ is its dispersion, $M_\lambda(\bm q)$ is the matrix element, $\hat{b}_{\lambda,\bm q}, \hat{b}_{\lambda,\bm q}^\dag$ are the phonon field operators, and $\rho$ is the two-dimensional mass density of the crystal.
+Hereafter we use simplified approach suggested in Ref.~\cite{PhysRevB.90.045422} where for interaction with acoustic phonons we take into account the deformation potential (since the piezoelectric coupling is weak in two-dimensional systems) and consider longitudinal acoustic branch ($\lambda=LA$) with $\omega_{LA} = sq$ ($s$ is the speed of sound) and $M_{LA}(\bm q) = \Xi q$ ($\Xi$ is the deformation potential) while for interaction with optical phonons we use the effective optical phonon model with a single branch ($\lambda=O$) and fixed frequency $\omega_O$ interaction matrix element $M_O(\bm q) = D_0$, see~\cite{PhysRevB.90.045422} for details.
+The phonon-assisted transition matrix element~\eqref{Matr:el} has the form